gateswell/SplitBarcode/README.md

 ```
 The default barcode sequence is a reverse complement of sequence between first cycle and last cycle in Read_2 fastq file.
 If not, set parameter `-rc N`.
 for example:
-if one read from read2 fastq is, and the barcode can be splited perfectly:
+if one read from read2 fastq is:

 ```
 @V300000000L1C001R001000000/2